-Broad engagement objective Example of bespoke engagement objective Example of bespoke KPI used to track engagement outcomes How outcome supports Fund Sustainability Objective Enhance the delivery of the company's impact contribution as measured For a Utility company to successfully phase out its fossil fuel power plants by a certain date.
+Broad engagement objective Example of bespoke engagement objective Example of bespoke KPI used to track engagement outcomes How outcome supports Fund Sustainability Objective Enhance the delivery of the company's impact For a Utility company to successfully phase out its fossil fuel power plants by a certain date.
 Number of fossil fuel power plants (#) By decreasing the number of fossil fuel plants, the company prevents a greater amount of greenhouse gas emissions from being released into the atmosphere.
-This will be captured in the asset-level KPI (avoided emissions). by a reduction in greenhouse gas emissions.
-For a Utility company to transition its energy mix to a greater percentage of renewable power.
+This will be captured in the asset-level KPI (avoided emissions). contribution as measured by a reduction in greenhouse gas emissions For a Utility company to transition its energy mix to a greater percentage of renewable power.
 Renewable energy installed capacity (MW) By increasing its renewable capacity, the company reduces reliance on thermal power (which is more carbon intensive) thus prevents a greater amount of greenhouse gas emissions from being released into the atmosphere.
 This will be captured in the asset-level KPI (avoided emissions).
-Reduce an asset's potential negative impact by improving the For an industrials company providing products that enable customers to improve their energy efficiency, to set a science-based target and reduce its scope 1&2 emissions that arise when manufacturing its products.
+Reduce an asset's potential negative impact by improving the company's management For an industrials company providing products that enable customers to improve their energy efficiency, to set a science-based target and reduce its scope 1&2 emissions that arise when manufacturing its products.
 Presence of a Science Based Target (Y/N) Quantum of scope 1&2 emissions reductions (tCO2e) By setting a science-based target, the company commits to reducing its greenhouse gas emissions in line with a 1.5C pathway, which reduces its GHG emissions over time.
-By reducing its scope 1&2 emissions, the company releases less greenhouse gas emissions-into the atmosphere when manufacturing its solution-oriented products.
-This will be captured in the asset-level KPI (avoided emissions). company's management of ESG risks, which if left unmanaged could lessen the overall quantum of greenhouse gas emissions reductions delivered.
-For a renewable energy installation company, to improve its management of human rights and indigenous rights in order to maintain its social licence to operate.
-Presence of a human rights policy (Y/N) Commitment to Free, Prior and Informed Consent (which is a framework for supporting Indigenous Rights) (Y/N) By effectively managing human rights risks, the company will maintain its social licence to operate.
+By reducing its scope 1&2 emissions, the company releases less greenhouse gas emissions-into the atmosphere when manufacturing its solution- oriented products.
+This will be captured in the asset-level KPI (avoided emissions). of ESG risks, which if left unmanaged could lessen the overall quantum of greenhouse gas emissions reductions delivered.
+G risks, which if left anaged could lessen verall quantum of nhouse gas emissions Presence of a human rights policy (Y/N) Commitment to Free, Prior and Informed Consent (which is a framework for supporting Indigenous Rights) (Y/N) By effectively managing human rights risks, the company will maintain its social licence to operate.
 The consequences of not managing community relations effectively are significant and can cause renewable energy projects to shut down or pause, inhibiting the company's ability to generate carbon avoidance.
 By managing it effectively, its projects will not be forced to shut down and it will be able to expand its operations and continue to deliver avoided emissions.
 This will be captured in the asset-level KPI (avoided emissions)